The Chess Memory Palace cover

 Before we construct our first memory palace, let’s consider what makes something memorable.

-Second, we remember things that grab our attention – and things that grab our attention tend to be surprising, funny, and, well, in the way.
+Second, we remember things that grab our attention — and things that grab our attention tend to be surprising, funny, and, well, in the way.
 Typically, in any given situation, we have an aim, and we particularly notice the objects that help us achieve this aim (tools) or that get in the way (obstacles).
 If something sits unobtrusively to the side of the path, we are unlikely to see it at all, let alone remember it later.
 If the same object lies on the path itself, we are more likely to see it.
 If it jumps up and down and shouts, we cannot ignore it.
-When we memorise images in our memory palaces, we need fill our path with bold, exaggerated, movement-filled scenes.
+When we memorise images in our memory palaces, we need to fill our path with bold, exaggerated, movement-filled scenes.

 Third, we find it easier to learn information when we already understand the context.
 You will remember a piece of trivia about a celebrity you know more easily than learning the same piece of trivia about another celebrity you have never heard of.
 When learning a language, it is easier to learn three new words by studying three example sentences, each of which introduces one new word at a time, rather than trying to learn all three words in a single model sentence.
 All recall is association, connecting one context with another, so it is easier to learn something when you already know half the story.

 When we store images in a memory palace, we are being deliberate about the associations we create.
-We are taking advantage of our natural memory for places by consciously linking the information we want to memorise (chess moves) with familiar places.
+We are taking advantage of our natural memory for places by consciously linking the information we want to memorise, chess moves, with familiar places.

 Picture words as characters